microsoft/mu/docs/WhatAndWhy/enhancedmemoryprotection.md

 At no point during boot should any addressable memory be readable, writable, and executable.
-To reach this heightened security bar, all unallocated memory should be marked EFI_MEMORY_RP.
-Addressable memory ranges which are not present in the EFI memory map should also be read-protected.
+To reach this heightened security bar, all unallocated memory should be marked EFI_MEMORY_RP or be unmapped.
+Addressable memory ranges which are not present in the Global Coherency Domain should also be read-protected or unmapped.
 When a module makes a call to allocate a buffer (even if that buffer is of type EfiBootServicesCode, EfiRuntimeServicesCode, or EfiLoaderCode), the returned page/pool must be non-executable.
 The module which called for the allocation will be expected to utilize the Memory Attribute Protocol to manipulate the attributes of the buffer to be either writable or executable but not both.

 #### Special Memory Ranges

-* UEFI must apply EFI_MEMORY_RP to the NULL page to help guard against NULL dereferences.
+* UEFI must apply EFI_MEMORY_RP to the NULL page or don't map it to help guard against NULL dereferences.
 * AP and BSP stacks must be marked EFI_MEMORY_XP to prevent execution from the stack with a page marked EFI_MEMORY_RP at the base of the stack to prevent stack overflow.
 * MMIO ranges should be marked EFI_MEMORY_XP.